 Tredington Parish has a wide range of properties which have been built in a variety of styles over many centuries.
-The two villages and three hamlets have evolved and their developed own The result is an characteristics. architecturally diverse group of communities that all add to the Parish character.
-The individuality of these communities needs to be preserved bv sensitive and constrained development.
+The two villages and three hamlets have evolved and developed their own characteristics.
+The result is an architecturally diverse group of communities that all add to the Parish character.
+The individuality of these communities needs to be preserved sensitive bv and constrained development.